labroo2/rtassel_supp/README.md

 # barcode_faker.R
+Update: Luis Diaz enabled parallelization of barcode_faker; please see barcode_faker_parallel.R You will need to install the doSNOW package.
+This can greatly speed up the function if you have access to multiple cores.
+Thanks Luis!

 Here's a brief guide to get you started using the barcode_faker function in R!
 Many researchers who use TASSEL don't regularly work with the command line.
 Don't worry-- you don't need to be an R expert to use this function.